Kaixhin/imitation-learning/README.md

 ```sh
 python main.py algorithm=GAIL env=hopper
 ```

-Hyperparameters can be found in `conf/config.yaml` and `conf/algorithm/ALG.yaml`, with the latter containing algorithm- and environment-specific hyperparameters that were tuned with Ax.
-TODO: Trajectory-specific HPs?

 Results will be saved in `outputs/ALGO_ENV/m-d_H-M-S` with the last subfolder indicating the current datetime.

-Each environment uses the D4RL "expert-v2" data.
+Hyperparameters can be found in `conf/config.yaml` and `conf/algorithm/ALG.yaml`.
+To use algorithm- and number-of-trajectory-specific hyperparameters tuned with Ax [TODO: ref us], add option `use_optimised_hyperparameters=true`.

 ### Hyperparameter optimisation